banhpete/Notes-on-Back-End-Topics/README.md

  - The expansion of an interface is tricky, you won't be able to add another method easily, because if you do, anything else inheiriting this interface will need a method added.
 #### Interfaces
  - Interfaces are great for unit testing because if you think about it, interfaces enable a plug and play behaviour.
 Therefore if we are testing some class, and it is dependent on another class, instead of having field for that specific class, we have a field based on the interface of that class.
 That way, when we do a unit test, we can create a mock class that uses/returns what we want it to.
  - Interaces are also great for what we call extensibility.
-This is software engineering and design principle that provides future growth
+This is software engineering and design principle that provides future growth.
+It allows us to introduce a new class to replace an old class easier if we ever want to try something in our application.

 #### Overflowing
 - Data can over overflow in C#, meaning a btw, once you add one while it's at 255, it will become 0 again.
 We can wrap this in a 'chcekd block' so that the program will throw an exception if overflow does happen.
 Not often used.